How Long Does it Take for Child Support to Start in Texas?

 • A marriage license showing marriage at the time of the child’s birth;

-• Genetic testing.
+• Genetic testing

 How Much Support Should I Receive?

 The state of Texas requires paying child support regardless of whether the parent is active in the child’s life or exercising any visitation rights.
+Child support in Texas is calculated based on a percentage of the noncustodial parent’s income, considering the number of children they need to support.

 Hiring an attorney who understands what should be taken into consideration when calculating a child support obligation.
 This will help to ensure that your child receives the support they are entitled to.
 Some things the court will consider when ordering child support are: